Taling Chan Animal Hospital

 Services

-The operating room of Taling Chan Animal Hospital is a positive pressure operating room.
-The cleanliness and safety standards are up to standard.
+The operating room at Taling Chan Animal Hospital is a positive-pressure operating room, and its cleanliness and safety standards meet ISO standards.

 Providing full-service bathing and grooming for pets by Starwood-trained and certified professionals.